sero-dev/Hades2-FirstMod/README.md

-# Mod name
+# First Mod

-Hades II mod allowing to do some super duper thing.
+Hades II mod that does nothing

-## Features

-- Wow.
-- Much cool.
-  - Very doge.

-## Install

-- Do this.
-- Do that.
-  - Nope, not that.